Skip to main content

 Technology readiness level (TRL)

 The purpose of a pilot phase is to gain a better understanding of how the system will be used in the market and how to further improve the system.
 A synonym is “minimum viable product” (MVP).
 The pilot phase can feature (a) an internal pilot phase when the system is tested within the project’s stakeholders and (b) an external pilot phase when the system is tested on organizations outside the stakeholder group.
-For example, ST1’s Otaniemi engineered geothermal system is exploring the technical implementation for a heating plant and how to intensify injected water flows in deep bedrock fractures (ST1 2021, online).
+For example, ST1’s Otaniemi engineered geothermal system is exploring the technical implementation for a heating plant and how to intensify injected water flows in deep bedrock fractures (ST1, 2021).

 An example is the enhanced geothermal system at Soultz-sous-Forêts (France).
 It has been generating commercial electricity since 2016, when reservoir stimulations and fluid injection were performed down to 5000 meters to increase the permeability and the fracture connectivity between the hot, dry crystalline rock, geothermal reservoir, and geothermal wells (e.g., Baujard et al., 2021).

 The LCOE of an energy-generating power plant is the average cost of building and operating the power plant per unit of total electricity generated over its assumed lifetime.
-It is a comparative metric to (a) determine whether or not to move forward with a project, i.e. if it will break even or be profitable, or (b) assess and compare alternative methods of energy production.
+It is a comparative metric to (a) determine whether or not to move forward with a project, i.e., if it will break even or be profitable, or (b) assess and compare alternative methods of energy production.

 References